 What is new for 2019?

-The Big Ride for Africa 2018 will be building on the format introduced with great success in Cologne in 2017.
+The Big Ride for Africa 2019 will be building on the hugely successful format in Ireland in 2018.
 There will be several options for people to enter so the amazing Big Ride family can continue to grow.

-Lessons for Life has again partnered with Threshold Sports to create the ultimate challenge event for everyone based out of a unique base camp built in the beautiful grounds of Castlemartin Stud Farm, Co.
-Kildare, Ireland generously donated by John and Leslie Malone.
+Lessons for Life has again partnered with Threshold Sports to create the ultimate challenge event for everyone based out of a unique base camp built in the beautiful grounds of Schloss Merode.

 This year will again see all riders start together to complete their individual challenges and finish together to celebrate their achievements.
-There are one and two-day options with routes ranging from 50Km a day to 160Km.
-There is also the option to run or walk a half or full marathon on day two or combine two sports to create a Duathlon.
+There are one and two-day cycling options, the option to run or walk a half or full marathon on day two, or combine two sports to create a Duathlon.

 2 day challenge: Cycling